zarusz/Training_IoT/10_MQTT.md

 ### 09. MQTT Broker (`09_MQTT`)
-This step ports the previous version to the MQTT protocol (instead of the long-polling HTTP).
+This step ports the previous version to the MQTT protocol to MQTTP is more robust than long-polling over HTTP.

-MQTT approach is more robust.
+#### MQTT

+MQTT has been designed with the IoT systems in mind.
+It is lightweight that even the low memory systems can easily use it.

 Some details about [MQTT](http://mqtt.org):
 * Message Queuing Telemetry Transport (MQTT)